PalesaMash/Software-Developer-Roadmap/README.md

 # Software-Developer-Roadmap
-Roadmap of becoming a self-taught software developer.
+Roadmap of becoming a self-taught software developer.👩🏾‍💻🚀

 Software Development is defined as the process of designing, creating, testing, and maintaining computer programs and applications.